-As stated above, investments in Ethiopia by international investors are subject to strict regulation.
+Investments in Ethiopia by international investors are subject to strict regulation.
 However, where they are permitted to invest, investors may be permitted to import equipment (capital goods) needed for their projects free of any import duties.
 In general, where exemptions are not available tariff rates range from zero to 35 per cent.